magento/pwa-studio/pwa-devdocs/_drafts/configuration-management/index.md

 npx @magento/pwa-buildpack create-env-file .
 ```

+The `create-env-file` command generates a `.env` file in the provided directory.
+The `.env` file follows the `dotenv` file format: it includes documentation comments and environment variable declarations.
+`create-env-file` generates this from the [Project Environment Definitions](#Project-Environment-Definitions) defined in the PWA Studio source code.

+#### How variables are defined

+- If you set one or more of these defined environment variables before running the `create-env-file` command, using shell scripting or otherwise, then `create-env-file` will respect those environment variables and set declarations for them in the file, so they persist for later.
+- If the `--use-examples` flag is set, and the Project Environment Definitions declare an example value for the variable, then the `.env` file will include an explicit declaration of that environment variable, set to the example value.
+- If the Project Environment Definitions declare a default value for the variable, then the `.env` file will include an _example_ variable declaration, but it will be commented out.
+- Otherwise, the the `.env` file will include a declaration of an empty value, e.g. `MAGENTO_BACKEND_URL=`.

+#### Flags for `buildpack create-env-file`

+- `--use-examples`: As described in [How variables are defined](#How-variables-are-defined), this flag instructs `create-env-file` to explicitly set example values for all variables that have example values defined in [Project Environment Definitions](#Project-Environment-Definitions).

 ### `buildpack load-env <dir>`

 The `load-env` subcommand loads and validates the local environment according to the [Project Environment Definitions](#project-environment-definitions), including deprecated and changed settings.

+```sh
+npx @magento/pwa-buildpack load-env .
+```

 A command, shell script, or spawned subprocess can override individual environment variables at start time.
-When loading from `.env`, Buildpack will not overwrite variables that have already been declared.
+When loading from `.env`, Buildpack will not override variables that have already been declared.
 The command does not require a `.env` file to be present; however, if one is _not_ present, _and_ the variable `NODE_ENV` is _not_ set to `production`, then it will log a warning.
 If a `.env` file is not present, the environment may still be valid, because required variables may already be set by another process or command.

-```sh
-npx @magento/pwa-buildpack load-env .
-```

 _Note: It would be unusual to use the above example directly; the more common use of `buildpack load-env` is in NPM scripts as described above._

+#### Flags for `buildpack load-env`

+- `--core-dev-mode`: This flag is only for use when working on the core PWA Studio repository.
+It looks for an existing `.env` file, and if one does _not_ exist, it runs `buildpack create-env-file --use-examples` in the passed directory.
+It is used for quick setup of a new core dev environment.

 ### `buildpack create-custom-origin <dir>`